psychemedia/island-storynotes/smuggling_tales.md

 1777 he paid, during the month of February, 6s. for 'a pare of new shoes, and on March 6, in the same year, a quarter bag of flour cost him 188*s.* 9*d.* To-day a sack of flour, fourteen score, fetches 248,

 For some reason unexplained, there occurs at this point a gap of thirteen years, during which there is no entry.
 It is difficult to conjecture the reason of Wheeler's silence.
 Whether the pressgang took him, or he found an outlet for his energies in some other direction, it is impossible to decide.
 These thirteen years of silence were years eventful enough to have led him into many things.
 Almost at the moment when his entries break off England became embroiled with France, Spain, and Holland, owing to their recognition of American Independence.
 In the next year the long and strenuous siege of Gibraltar was begun, and Captain Cook met his death in the South Seas.
-Before Wheeler makes his next entry, in 1790, the Gordon Riots had come and gone, throwing the Metropolis into a state of turmoil ; the siege of Gibraltar had been raised, Cornwallis had surrendered to the American colonists at York Town, legislative independence had been granted to Ireland; the war, which had cost 100,000,000/., had been concluded, the King's mind had given way, Warren Hastings had been put upon his trial, and the French Revolution had deluged France with blood.
+Before Wheeler makes his next entry, in 1790, the Gordon Riots had come and gone, throwing the Metropolis into a state of turmoil; the siege of Gibraltar had been raised, Cornwallis had surrendered to the American colonists at York Town, legislative independence had been granted to Ireland; the war, which had cost 100,000,000/., had been concluded, the King's mind had given way, Warren Hastings had been put upon his trial, and the French Revolution had deluged France with blood.

 From these matters of world importance we are brought back by Wheeler's diary in